Mission (Who we are)

 - Promoting world consumption of olive oil and table olives through innovative campaigns and action plans.

 - Supplying clear, accurate information and statistics on the world olive and olive oil market.

 - Enabling government representatives and experts to meet regularly to discuss problems and concerns and to fix priorities for IOC action.

 - Working in close partnership with the private sector.

 Its current membership Members includes the leading international producers and exporters of olive oil and table olives.
-IOC producer Members account for 98% of world olive production, located primarily in the Mediterranean region.
+IOC producer Members account for around 94% of world olive oil production, located primarily in the Mediterranean region.

 The IOC is commited to the integrated, sustainable development of world olive growing.
 It attemps to translate this commitment into tangible advancement for its Member countries and, most importantly, for the ordinary people who earn their livelihood from the produce of the olive tree.